 Police ask people to provide info on JNU attack, forensic teams look for clues at JNU

-The Physics team will collect evidence such as rods and stones used by the masked mob to attack students and teachers at the university, while the Chemistry team will collect samples of chemicals, if there are any.
-The biology team will collect DNA samples, among other evidence.
+The Physics team will collect evidence such as rods and stones used by the masked mob to attack students and teachers at the university, while the Chemistry team will collect samples of chemicals if there are any.
+The biology team will collect DNA samples, among other pieces of evidence.
 A team of photo experts from the FSL was also present at the campus.

 The Special Investigation Team (SIT) of Crime Branch is headed by Joy Tirkey.
 Joint Commissioner of Police (Western Range) Shalini Singh, who is heading a fact-finding committee to probe the incident, also visited the JNU campus and spoke to students and teachers.